 This is like asking an artist how to paint or a composer how to write a symphony.
 It is a totally different skill-set from teaching.
 I’m not a fantastic teacher, but I believe that together, great teachers and great puzzle designers can inspire.
 It’s teamwork.

 I don’t mean to elevate puzzle design to an artistic endeavour on par with symphonic writing.
 It’s a smaller art form.
-As a minor art form it probably is possible to help people get better, but I have previously failed to teach students game design and am not convinced success would be easy.
+As a minor art form it probably is possible to help people get better, but I have previously failed to teach game design to students.

 “Is there something that you recommend I do other than play your puzzles to improve math learning in school?”